 Important adjustments to note regarding the historical and projected financial information include the following:

 Enron owns indirectly through Cayman Islands and Brazilian holding companies (the “Cayman Islands HoldCo” and the “Brazilian HoldCos”, respectively) approximately 99.6% of Elektro.
-Elektro was originally acquired through Terraço Investments Participaçoes Ltd. (“Terraço”), a Brazilian holding company.
-As a result of a corporate restructuring completed in 1999, As a result, a significant amount of the inter-company debt incurred by TIL in connection with the acquisition of Elektro is currently on the balance sheet of Elektro.
+Elektro was originally acquired through Terraço Investments Participaçoes Ltda. (“Terraço”), a Brazilian holding company.
+As a result of a corporate restructuring completed in 1999,Terraço merged into Elektro.
+As a result, a significant amount of the inter-company debt incurred by Terraço in connection with the acquisition of Elektro is currently on the balance sheet of Elektro.

-The financial information presented reflects the consolidation of Elektro and the Brazilian HoldCos (the “Brazilian Results”).
+The financial information presented reflects the consolidation of 100% of Elektro and the Brazilian HoldCos (the “Brazilian Results”).
 In order to reflect the true economics of Elektro, the effect of inter-company or affiliate payments to Enron affiliates such as interest on inter-company debt paid by Elektro and technical services and management fees have been removed from the recurring net income and free cash flow calculations.

 Through the Cayman HoldCo and the Brazilian HoldCos, Enron has made a total of US$713 million dollar denominated inter-company loans to Elektro and the Brazilian HoldCos.
-In addition to the tax shield provided by the interest on such debt, prospective purchasers can elect to maintain such loans outstanding as a conduit for transferring capital from Elektro.
+In addition to the tax shield provided by the interest on the uncapitalized portion of such debt, prospective purchasers can elect to maintain such loans outstanding as a conduit for transferring capital from Elektro.
 Alternatively, prospective purchasers can elect to capitalize such loans as additional equity.
-As the inter-company loans are dollar denominated and the Brazilian Results are translated into US dollars from Reais, the Brazilian Results reflect interest expense and the foreign exchange gains and losses on these inter-company loans.
+As the inter-company loans are dollar denominated and the Brazilian Results are translated into US Dollars from Real, the Brazilian Results reflect the foreign exchange gains and losses on these inter-company loans.
 Although these loans are recognised as debt in the Brazilian Results, Enron treats a significant portion of the loans as permanent equity for US GAAP accounting purposes.
 As result, the impact of foreign exchange fluctuations on the consolidated results of Enron is limited.
 A potential purchaser should review their applicable accounting to determine the appropriate treatment of these loans.

 The results of operations for Elektro for 1999 include the following significant non-recurring items:

 Monetary correction of US$41.6 million on Eletrobrás debt which was expensed during 1999.
 Such debt was pre-paid in December 1999.
-As discussed below, the prepayment was funded through an inter-company US dollar loan from Enron.
+As discussed below, the prepayment was funded through an inter-company US Dollar loan from Enron.

 Gain on the prepayment of the Eletrobrás debt of US$ 51.4 million.